The Forrester Wave™: Order Management Systems, Q2 2023

 • Improve profits by choosing the best location to ship from

-• Lower the delivery timetable
+• Shorten the delivery timeline

 • Increase customer satisfaction